Iowa Birth Records Search

 Where to Obtain an Iowa Birth Certificate

-Although the Department of Health oversees all records, you can quickly request an Iowa birth record search in any county at a local registrar’s office.
-You may also order online, by phone or by mail.
+Although the Department of Health oversees all records, you can quickly request an Iowa birth records search in any county at a local registrar’s office.
+You may also perform Iowa birth records search online, by phone or by mail.
 When visiting the office, you can get a copy within 2 hours.
 If you order online, you can expect your copy within 2-5 days, and if you order by mail, it can take up to 4-6 weeks.

 All fees must be paid by money order or check and made out to Iowa Department of Public Health.
 If you visit a local office, you can also pay in cash.
 Iowa charges $20 for an Iowa birth record search and each copy after.

 Phone and online orders are processed through Vitalchek.
 You can reach them at (866) 809-0290.